ericmjl/protein-systematic-characterization/papers/bayesian-ht-analysis.md

 key points:
 - bayesian graphical model (BGM) of final readout
+- what needs to be modelled, and what can be ignored?
+By setting things up such that plates are internally consistent, only need to do single replicates per plate, but do replicate plates on different experimental runs.
 - error modelled as 95% HPD in posterior distribution

 # Results